 4. Homemade dough is more pliable and softer than purchased dough.
 It feels better to the hand.
 Children may stay engaged longer when playing with homemade play dough.

 You can find many recipes for homemade play dough, both cooked and uncooked.
-Below is my favorite play dough recipe.
+Here’s my my favorite play dough recipe below.

 - 2 cups white flour